Schedule for the Coming Week at Resurrection Church

 The Social Ministry Committee has designated Mandehah, LLC as the charity recipient of RELC's free-will offerings from Resurrection’s May 18th Carmina and Illuminare Concert.

-The mission of Mandehah is described on its website as follows:
+The mission of Mandehah is described on its website where you can learn more about it.

 One of the goals of the Music at Resurrection committee is to seek out quality talent to perform at Resurrection Lutheran Church.
-Please reach out to Cathy Carr, either in church, or This email address is being protected from spambots.
-You need JavaScript enabled to view it., with your suggestions for choral or musical groups that might be available to present a concert at Resurrection.
+Please reach out to Cathy Carr, either in church, or by email, with your suggestions for choral or musical groups that might be available to present a concert at Resurrection.

-We will receive donations of food items for AFAC on Sunday, March 17, in conjunction with our regular worship service.
-In the coming weeks, March 31 (Easter Sunday) will also be an AFAC Sunday.
+We will receive donations of food items for AFAC on Sunday, April 28 in conjunction with our regular worship service.
+In the coming weeks, May 12 and May 26 will also be an AFAC Sunday.

 Chrismon Project